yeudas/PimaEspHome/README.md

 No real documentation for now

-This is a rough implementation, stability is not guaranteed
+This is a rough implementation, stability is not guaranteed A lot of stuff was hardcoded and should be fixed for next version

 Based on projects :
 https://github.com/deiger/Alarm by deiger